Cancer Stole my Identity....

 I was at the doctor’s office, a year later, to discuss results from having more teeth pulled and another biopsy.
 I could not, for the life of me, figure out what was taking him so long to make it into the exam room.

-My cousin, Renee, was with me.
+My cousin Rachel was with me.
 She was kind enough to be a great source of comfort to me at this time.

 She tried her best to reassure me.
 “Kelly, calm down.
 It’ll be alright.”